 Wheel hop is normally when the acceleration or the braking is too aggressive for the tired leaf springs or the wrong leaf spring or bad shocks.
 NEW shocks or springs can be ill mannered.
 Many people sell a 4 1/2 leaf spring and still have issues.
 The design can just be wrong for performance driving.
 If the spring is not stable under hard acceleration it will not do it’s job.
 If the shocks are cheap and not designed to handle 300-500+ Hp, they will not maintain the balance of the power coming from the drive line to the tire.
 Keep in mind the rubber and power used in these cars in 2015 is far better than the tire and power these cars came with in the 60’s.
 Again, quality shocks and springs will handle 90% of any wheel hop issues.
 Our springs are NOT cheap but they work.
 We have a ton of R&D and experience getting these springs right.
 The Bilstein shocks are great value for $100 each.
 We sold thousands of Koni twin tube shocks in the 70’s & 80’s… The technology in these Bilsteins are a considerable graduation from the technology used 20+ years ago.
 So in most cars $750 for leafs, shocks and some bushings will get you 90% there.

 NEW information on power plants in excess of 600+ HP..
 We have been developing an upgrade for folks that have serious power trains of 600-800 HP.
-We are using an aluminum body, Integra rear shock that has the bayonet mount on the top and “eyelet” mount on the bottom.
+We are using Integra rear shock that has the bayonet mount on the top and “eyelet” mount on the bottom.
 We had to customize the spring plates to make them work but the change was simple.
-We plan to offer this kit soon on the website.
-If you want it now, it is possible; just email or call in and we’ll get you rolling.
+Email or call in and we’ll get you rolling.
 It may require limited fabrication on your end but it is worth it.
 We have a customer now in Arizona that has a 750 HP big block in his 1967 NB…….. no wheel hop or tire shake.
 It is “not” big money and not intricate.

 Well, we have been making Fiberglass parts from 1971.
 This does not mean that we have it all figured out today but we have made thousands of parts and designs as we currently offer parts from roughly 400 molds.
 80% of our offering is to fit 1965-1970 Ford Mustangs.
 We offer Fox body parts, flares for 94-98 and 99-04.
 We have 2 body kit options 2005-09.
 We bond fiberglass to metal parts regularly.
 The materials can work together.
 That said, some parts work better than others.
 Rear flares for the quarters are the best bonded parts.
 Big surface area to bond and temperature changes are limited there.
 Hoods are not the greatest for bonding fiberglass to metal.
 Some of our customers want us to make fiberglass hoods with metal inner frames.
 This location of the car goes through a lot of heating up and cooling down.
 The materials don’t normally live well when the heat and cooling varies so much.
 Metal/steel does not expand much.
 Fiberglass moves much more comparatively speaking.
 From 70F to 200F steel may grow .001″ or less.
 Fiberglass may grow as much as .010″ from 70F- 200F.
 Imagine the entire hood expanding and contracting each day in this heat range; it will eventually have issues.